Mindfulness is the experience of being here and now. There is only one present moment that can be experienced, as it is always now.

 Mindfulness is widely accepted and encouraged by philosophers, psychologists, and spiritual guides, but it is not yet present in our mainstream society.

 The secret of health for both mind and body is not to mourn for the past, nor to worry about the future, but to live the present moment wisely and earnestly.

-If you are new to all this, then read Eckhart Tolle’s book The Power of Now - a clear and simple introduction to Mindfulness.
+If you are new to all this, then try reading Eckhart Tolle’s book The Power of Now - a clear and simple introduction to mindfulness.

 Although originally articulated as a part of what we know in the West as Buddhism, there is nothing inherently religious about mindfulness, and it is often taught independent of religious or cultural connotation.